 The swift move towards advisory/consultant:

 Accounting profession has been witnessing a rapid transformation over the past few years or so, however, the ongoing COVID situation has spurred the process as more and more business owners are trusting their Accountants and considering their advice.
+Accounting during pandemic has made business owners realise the true potential of their Accountants.

 In the coming months or so, we may also see more and more Accountants effectively acting as client partners and helping clients achieve more profits.
 Overall, I think they will remain an accountant but move away from being data processors (collecting, collating and publishing data) to Value Generators (Analysing and presenting data in a more client-friendly way).